What is Safe Routes Philly?

 Safe Routes Philly programming applies to children who are biking or who may be biking in the future and need to learn basic bicycle safety skills.
-Safe Routes Philly has partnered with recreation centers during the summers to offer Learn to Ride classes for youth ages 5 & up.
 Check out the BCGP calendar for more information.
 Parents: check out our Get Involved page for tips on how to teach your child how to ride a bicycle.

 My child’s bike is broken.
 How can I get it fixed without spending a lot of money?

 One of the best resources in the city for fixing a bicycle on a budget is Neighborhood Bike Works (NBW).
 NBW is a West Philadelphia-based non-profit that offers support, classes and tools that empower youth and adults to take an active role in maintaining their own bicycle.
 There are over 40 bike shops in the City of Philadelphia and all have mechanical abilities to help remedy a broken bike.
 Check out the Bicycle Coalition’s website to see which bike shops participate in our membership benefits discounts.